111X/DVImatrix848/README.md

 - Flow Control: None

 ###Switching Command (shortcut)
-First character indicates the output monitor.
-Second character indicates the input number.
+The first character (capital letter, starting with `A`) indicates the output monitor.
+The second character (number, starting with `1`) indicates the input device.
 E.g. to route input *5* to output monitor *A*, use:

     A5